Chart Color Schemes

 Lyneham shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Lyneham's schools have a combined enrollment of 2,712 students with an ICSEA score of 1139, indicating significant socio-educational advantages and academic achievement.
-The area has one primary, one secondary, and one K-12 school, functioning as an education hub with 42.8 school places per 100 residents compared to the regional average of 15.4, attracting students from surrounding communities as of data from 20XX.
+Lyneham's three schools have a combined enrollment of 2,712 students as of the latest data.
+The area has an ICSEA score of 1139, indicating significant socio-educational advantages and academic achievement.
+The educational mix includes one primary school, one secondary school, and one K-12 school.
+As an education hub, Lyneham offers 41.7 school places per 100 residents, which is significantly higher than the regional average of 15.4.
+This attracts students from surrounding communities.

 Frequently Asked Questions - Education